reeseovine/ovine-icons/README.md

 ## to do

+- [ ] Update layer IDs so that the exported files are named `foreground.png` and `background.png`
+- [ ] Fix layers on Home Assistant and Popeyes icons
 - [ ] Package it into an APK that you can install on your phone
+- [ ] Due to weird Inkscape behavior, make sure things that are supposed to be white are fully white

 ## license